NathanielHotchkiss/NathanielHotchkiss/README.md

 ## **Hello, I'm Nathan!** :octocat:

-#### I'm an aspiring Full-Stack Web Developer in Northern Virginia and a recent graduate from Thinkful's Engineering Immersion program.
+#### I'm a Full-Stack Web Developer in Northern Virginia and a recent graduate from Thinkful's Engineering Immersion program.

 ---